Facts about the project status

 In 2024, Austria had an annual natural gas consumption of around 76 TWh.
 This was still primarily supplied via Ukraine and the Baumgarten hub, but also from the West.
 Since the end of 2024, gas flows via Ukraine have ceased, so alternative routes and storage facilities have had to take over the supply.
 Through Italy via the Trans-Austria Gas Pipeline, around 96 TWh can currently flow in reverse flow, and via the WAG in reverse flow (from Germany to Austria), about 90 TWh per year.
 Together, that totals 186 TWh.
 Austrian gas storage facilities have a capacity of about 90 TWh, with roughly half of that available for Austria.
 In addition, the expansion or construction of LNG terminals will enable new supply routes from the north or southeast.

 Austria is embedded in a European gas network, which means that it can also be supplied via alternative routes.
 The European Commission's Security of Supply Regulation (SoS Regulation) stipulates that neighbouring member states must help each other in the event of a supply crisis.
 A solidarity mechanism stipulates that vulnerable customers must also be supplied across borders.
 So if there are extreme weather conditions (very cold, low water levels, little wind and sun for alternative energy production), storage reserves are already depleted and neighbouring countries also need to be supplied, it may be that the capacity currently available is not sufficient.
 In such an extreme case such as a gas shortage, the market would initially react with a significant increase in the price of gas (probably to a multiple of the normal price).
-The resulting additional costs to be borne by gas consumers would quickly exceed the current cost of WAG Loop 1 (around EUR 200 million).
+The resulting additional costs to be borne by gas consumers would quickly exceed the current cost of WAG Loop 1 (EUR 175,5 million).
 It therefore makes sense to expand the capacity of the WAG now and as a precautionary measure.
 The WAG Loop will help to avoid bottlenecks and price increases in extreme cases by increasing capacity in the west-east direction.
 In addition, the pipeline can also be used for hydrogen transport in the future.

 The project is currently scheduled for completion in early to mid-2027.
 Gas Connect Austria is taking significant measures to meet this ambitious timeframe and facilitate swift implementation.
 However, the realisation of the project is also subject to numerous external factors that are beyond our control, including approval procedures, environmental impact assessments, negotiations for rights of way, and supplier availability and lead times.
 Austria does not have a law similar to the one in Germany that allows for accelerated construction of critical infrastructure.